rtshkmr/tp/docs/UserGuide.md

      <p align="center"><i>Figure 3.
 Error Display</i></p>

 * **Display Panel** shall render *Client Cards* or *Country Cards* when relevant commands are sent.
 The default view shows you your local time to the precise second, as well as your current location.
+* **Local Time** indicates the local date and time based on where you are currently.

 ### **UI when Viewing Clients**